Information for patients

 During your consultation you were asked about your appetite and if you had lost any weight recently.
 You may have had your weight and height recorded.

 This information has identified you as being at risk of malnutrition.
-You have also been advised to alter the texture of your diet following a swallow assessment.
+You have also been advised to alter the texture of your diet following a swallow assessment by a Speech and Language Therapist.

 It is important to maintain your weight and prevent any or further weight loss to reduce the risk of further health problems and to keep you as well as possible.